AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

     -   Check whether the network of the on-premises server is connected.
 Check whether TCP ports 80, 443, 8703, and 8080 are enabled on your server.
 SMC must have access to these ports.
 3. After you resolve the error, run the SMC client again.

-## Why do I receive a "Create transition vpc failed" error message? \(QuotaExceeded.Vpc: VPC quota exceeded.\)
+## Why do I receive a "Create transition vpc failed" error message? \(QuotaExceeded.Vpc: VPC quota exceeded.\)error message?

 You receive the error because your VPC quota is exceeded.
 If you do not specify a VPC and vSwitch for your migration task, SMC creates an intermediate VPC and vSwitch during the migration.
 After the migration task is completed, SMC deletes the intermediate VPC and vSwitch.